 Corporate Trade Association Dues and Political Contributions

 All trade association memberships must be reviewed by Genworth’s Chief Compliance Officer.
-In the event trade association dues are expected to be used for lobbying or other political purposes, dues payments must be reviewed and approved by Genworth’s Senior Vice President, Government Relations.
+In the event trade association dues are expected to be used for lobbying or other political purposes, dues payments must be reviewed and approved by Genworth’s General Counsel or his/her designee.
 Genworth’s political contributions shall be made in compliance with all applicable laws.
-All corporate political contributions shall be reviewed and approved by Genworth’s Senior Vice President, Government Relations.
+All corporate political contributions shall be reviewed and approved by Genworth’s General Counsel or his/her designee.
 The Company’s membership in trade associations that participate in lobbying or other political purposes is reviewed annually with the Board’s Nominating and Corporate Governance Committee.

 *The non-deductible portion of trade association fees is typically used for the organization’s lobbying expenses or other political purposes.